grails-plugins/grails-release/README.md

 `--portal` specifies the ID of the portal to notify.
 For this to work, a portal must be configured for that ID in BuildConfig.groovy.

+ --pingOnly (version 1.7.3+) forces the command to only notify the configured portal - the plugin is _not_ published to a repository.

 One final note: `publish-plugin` does not automatically commit source code changes to a Subversion repository.
 It's the equivalent of `release-plugin --zipOnly`.